Do Go On - 361 - The Hollywood Bandit

 No, we're good.

-the camper was weirdly locked from the inside.
+The brothers went out and, lo and behold, the camper was weirdly locked from the inside.

-He has black curly hair He's super hot
+He has black curly hair.

-Honestly mum, I want to fuck that guy
+Honestly, Mum, I want to fuck that guy.

-Mum, I need you to leave
+Mom, I need you to leave.

-Mum, go for a Wilma Walker, would you?
+Mom, go for a Wilma Walker, would you?

 Your approval means everything to me.